qdevelopergithub/LAMP/docs/Parameters.md

 ### installGdprPluginsSwitch

-(Should be used only for Moodle 3.4 & 3.3) Switch to install Moodle GDPR plugins.
-Note these require Moodle versions 3.4.2+ or 3.3.5+ and these are included by default in Moodle 3.5.
-So if you choose MOODLE_35_STABLE as your moodleVersion, do not set this to true.
+(Should be used only for Lamp 3.4 & 3.3) Switch to install Lamp GDPR plugins.
+Note these require Lamp versions 3.4.2+ or 3.3.5+ and these are included by default in Lamp 3.5.
+So if you choose Lamp_35_STABLE as your LampVersion, do not set this to true.

 Type: bool